OrionReed/dom3d/README.md

 ## dom3d

-A 3D DOM viewer for Firefox, Chrome, Microsoft Edge, and Safari
+A 3D DOM viewer for the web.

-**NOTE: Only tested in Firefox and Chrome so far.
-Help with cross-browser support is welcome.**
+**Browser Support**
+- Chrome ✅
+- Firefox ✅
+- Microsoft Edge ✅
+- Opera ✅
+- Brave ✅
+- Safari ❌

 ## Install
-Download the latest [release](https://github.com/OrionReed/dom3d/releases) and unzip the file.
+Download the latest [release](https://github.com/OrionReed/dom3d/releases) and unzip the file then follow the instructions for your browser below.

 <details>
 <summary><b>Tiny Bookmarklet version</b></summary>